 Crystal Knob xenolith locality

 The Crystal Knob volcanic neck (35.806º N, 121.174º W) is a mid-Pleistocene olivine--plagioclase phyric basalt that erupted along the margin of the Franciscan assemblage 500 m west of the Nacimiento Fault in the Santa Lucia Mountains of central California [Seiders, 1989].
+It was first briefly described in Wilshire et al (1988) but was never studied in detail.
 The basaltic plug is ~80 m in diameter at the surface and has entrained abundant dunite and sparse spinel peridotite xenoliths [Figure ¿fig:field_photo?].
 The dunites are cumulates, and texturally they grade into single grain xenocrysts, or the apparent phenocrysts, for the host lava.
 The spinel peridotites are volumetrically subordinate to the dunites.
 As discussed below, the peridotites lack textural features suggestive of igneous cumulate origin, and in conjunction with the compositional data presented below we interpret the peridotites as mantle lithosphere in origin.

 Samples were collected from the Crystal Knob lava with an emphasis on volumetrically minor polyphase peridotite xenoliths.
 Xenolith samples are 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm) grains.
 Additionally, several samples of the host basalt and dunite cumulates were collected to establish context for the xenoliths.